Grotta dell'Angelo

 Grotta dell'Angelo was used from the Neolithic Age to the Iron Age by the Palafitte culture.
 It was used sporadically during the Roman age.
 The oldest Christian remains found in the cave are of Benedictine origin from the 11th century.
 They dedicated the cave to San Michele Arcangelo(Arcangel Michael).

 The cave is a river cave with a subterranean river named Negro, which emerges from a huge portal, 70 m above the valley floor.
 The entrance hall contains an altar for San Michele Arcangelo and the pier where boats are entered.
 The first part of the following passage is filled by a 200 m long subterranean lake, which is crossed on motorless boats.
 One guide talks to the visitors while another guide pulls the boat along a tightrope, mounted about 2 m above the water level.
+This is actually the only show cave in italy with a boat ride on a subterranean river.
+There are several other caves which are entered by boat, but those are sea caves.

-Originally the cave river ran free down the passage and left the cave entrance in a cataract.
+Originally, the cave river ran free down the passage and left the cave entrance in a cataract.
 A dam at the cave entrance increased the water level about three meters and thus flooded the passage with the silent lake.
 The dammed water is used to produce 370 kW of hydroelectric energy below the cave at the bottom of the valley.
 This electricity supplies the show cave, the town Pertosa and other villages nearby.

 The rest of the cave is dry and toured by foot.
 Huge chambers and richly decorated passages, which are well lit.
 The lamps are all white, but show different tones of white, and so the formations and chambers of the main passage give the visitor a feeling of enormous depth.
+The cave is left through an artificial tunnel at the far end, a paved trail around the hill leads back to the entrance.